poetic-labs/redux-for-dummies/README.md

 ### For Developers:
 1. After getting the initial design from the designer:
  - run Stanza (instructions are here : https://github.com/poetic/stanza) and go over each path, make sure all the views are generated correctly and start componentizing each view with documentation.
  - Make sure the design follows the development process (for example: make sure the view where you create the user in the database has the necessary fields to create the user)
+ - if you only want to to update css files without it creating new redux files, stop stanza right after it says it created the css files).
  - Don't run to the designer each time you have a change.
 Wait until you have a reasonable amount of changes before consulting with a designer.
 You will probably do this phase a few times until you are ready to start with the code.
  - It is advised that if you want to use external React components such as swiper.js, research beforehand and make sure it’s compatible with the design.
  - In conclusion: The main goal of this step is to plan ahead as much as possible in order to decrease the amount of changes you have after you you start writing the code.